Tom Hooper: 2009–2010: Independent feature films

-Studio films
+2011–present: Studio films

 Following the success of The King's Speech during the awards season, Hooper joined the 15-person board of governors at the British Film Institute, was invited to join the directors branch of the Academy of Motion Picture Arts and Sciences, and was ranked at number 19 in The Times' British Film Power 100.
 In March 2009, Hooper met with Nelson Mandela in preparation for directing a film adaptation of Mandela's autobiography Long Walk to Freedom.
 By 2012, however, he had left the project.

 He was offered the chance to direct Iron Man 3 for Marvel Studios but declined and instead signed on to direct Les Misérables for Working Title Films, which he had first heard about while discussing a different project with screenwriter William Nicholson in 2010.
 Hooper had not seen the musical, so watched a performance of it in London's West End.
 Adapted from the musical, the film starred Hugh Jackman, Russell Crowe, Anne Hathaway, Amanda Seyfried, Helena Bonham Carter, Sacha Baron Cohen, and Eddie Redmayne.
 As the film required the actors to sing and dance, they were auditioned in front of Hooper, producers and composers.
 The role of Fantine was hugely contested; Hooper said, "It was like half a dozen of the biggest female movie stars on the planet wanted to play the role".

 Hooper investigated filming the feature in 3D, and performed some camera tests before deciding to film it with traditional 2D methods.
 He stated "[...]
 I slightly worry with 3D that some people will physically struggle with it.
-If you have a certain type of eyesight it can be more demanding than watching a normal movie."
+If you have a certain type of eyesight, it can be more demanding than watching a normal movie."
 Unlike other musical films, Les Misérables features the actors singing live on camera, rather than miming to backing vocals.
 Hooper told Los Angeles Times that he thought there was a "slightly strange falseness" when he saw musical films where the actors sang to recordings.
 The actors wore wireless earpieces on set so they could sing to accompanying piano music.
 Hooper believed this method allowed the actors to have emotional control over their songs: "When Annie [Hathaway, who plays Fantine] is singing 'I Dreamed a Dream', if she needs to take a tenth of a second to have a thought before she sings it, or to have an emotion before she sings a line, she can take it."Les Miserables was released in North America on 25 December 2012, and received eight Academy Award nominations including Best Picture.